haczqyf/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a PhD student at the [School of Business and Management](https://www.qmul.ac.uk/busman/) in [Queen Mary University of London](https://www.qmul.ac.uk/) (QMUL), United Kingdom.
+I am currently a postdoctoral fellow at the [CSSI, Kellogg School of Management](https://www.kellogg.northwestern.edu/research/science-of-science.aspx) at Northwestern University, United States.
 My research is broadly concerned with computational social science and combines theories and methods from network science, sociology, machine learning and data science.
 The general goal of my work is to better understand the structure, functioning and consequences of complex large-scale networks across a number of empirical domains including citation networks, social networks and collaboration networks.
-I have been supervised by [Prof. Pietro Panzarasa](https://www.qmul.ac.uk/busman/staff/panzarasap.html) (QMUL) and co-advised by [Prof. Mauricio Barahona](https://www.imperial.ac.uk/people/m.barahona) (Imperial College London) since September 2017.
-I will be joining [CSSI, Kellogg School of Management](https://www.kellogg.northwestern.edu/research/science-of-science.aspx) at Northwestern University as a Postdoc in Fall 2021.